 You'll be up nice and early today to be ready for us to pick you up around 4 am.
-You'll travel in our comfy transportation and after 2 hours we'll enjoy a brief stop in Mollepata for an optional breakfast.
+You'll travel in our comfy transportation and after 2 hours we'll enjoy a brief stop in Mollepata for the buffet breakfast.
 We'll then continue to Challacancha for another hour, where we'll start our hike.

 First, you'll meet the cooks and horsemen, as well as do a last equipment check.
 Then, we'll be on our way.
 You'll start with a 3-hour moderate walk to Soraypampa (3900 masl / 12,796 ft ), where we'll be spending our first night.